Argent77/A7-NoEENPCs/README.md

 - Make Rasaad passive (*BG2:EE and EET only*):
     This component triggers the introduction cutscene in Trademeet only when you talk to Rasaad.
 He can be found near the fountain.

+The following component is only available if you have selected to disable all or individual NPCs:

+- Make NPC-specific items available for everyone:
+   This component allows you to acquire personal or quest-related items of disabled NPC(s) from merchants all over the game or as loot from containers or creatures.